AYUSH-GANGWAR9/AYUSH-GANGWAR9/README.md

 # 💫 About Me:
 - 🔭 I’m currently working on **Artificial Intellegence Project on Cloud computing efficient resource allocation**

-- 🌱 I’m currently learning **Artificial Intellegence, CP, DevOPS, Cloud Computing**
+- 🌱 I’m currently learning **Artificial Intellegence, CP, DevOPS, Cloud Computing, Machine Learning**

 - 👯 I’m looking to collaborate on **Various Project in All fields to Learn and explore**